rcos/rcos-handbook/docs/leadership/agenda.md

 # Pre-Semester Agenda

-While difficult to plan when on break, it is vital that Coordinators and Faculty Advisors meet a handful of times before each semester starts to handle the following items (at least):
+While difficult to plan when on break, it is vital that Coordinators and Faculty Advisors meet a 1-2 times before each semester starts.
+Refer to the checklist for the basic tasks that need to be completed before the semester commences.

+!> Keep this page updated with each semester!
+If you don't the ghosts of Coordinators past will haunt you!
+I mean it! _- Frank_

 **Pre Semester Master Checklist**

+- [ ] Update RCOS GitHub
+  - [ ] close old project boards at https://github.com/orgs/rcos/projects
+  - [ ] create new board for Leadership Meeting Agendas
+  - [ ] create new board for Mentor Meeting Agendas
+  - [ ] ensure [RCOS org teams](https://github.com/orgs/rcos/teams) are properly set
 - [ ] Determine success and failures of previous semesters
   - [ ] determine what changes to implement
 - [ ] Set goals for next semester